 The inserted block is an instance of the block type.
-You can generate as many block instances as required from each block type.
+You can create any number of block instances from each block type.

 The block type comment is not transferred for the block instance.

 Each inserted block is assigned default runtime properties, which the user can modify.